 PSC has Middle School and High School Student Government, Debate Team, Cheerleading and Step Teams, Gay-Straight Alliance, and a variety of art clubs that meet throughout the year.
 Different clubs may form on any given year depending on interest.

 Q: How do you handle different learning levels in each classroom?

 Students all pursue understanding of the important concepts in each subject but may often choose from a variety of texts that address those concepts with varying complexity.
 Students can choose from multiple assessments to demonstrate understanding and are always expected to challenge themselves as much as possible.

 Q: What is your Advisory program like?

-Our advisory program, Circles, meets weekly in groups of 10-15 students with one teacher.
+Our advisory program, Circles, meets twice weekly in groups of 10-15 students with one teacher.
 The structure and philosophy is based on restorative approaches where students learn to find support, wisdom and growth from each other.

 Q: How does PSC handle student conflicts?